|Buying a Property|

 2. Defining what you want

 Once we define this list then I can begin searching the MLS for the properties that fit your needs.
-We can then arrange showings and view the properties until we find exactly what it is you want.
+We can then arrange showings and view the properties until we find the exact home you want.

 3. Making an Offer